HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### updateActiveUsers_ms.php
-updateActiveUsers_ms.php checks if there are already active users recorded for a given hash and either inserts a new record or updates the existing count of active users.
+__updateActiveUsers_ms.php__ checks if there are already active users recorded for a given hash and either inserts a new record or updates the existing count of active users.

+__Querys used in this microservice:__

 _SELECT_ operation on the table __'groupdugga'__ to retrieve the value from the column:
 - active_users